girirajvyas/101-series/Microservices.md

  - Owned by a small team
 The microservice architecture enables the rapid, frequent and reliable delivery of large, complex applications.
 It also enables an organization to evolve its technology stack."

-Version 2:
+**Definition 2:**
 In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.
 -- James Lewis and Martin Fowler (2014)

-Version 3:
+**Definition 3:**
 "Micro-services are:
   - Variant of SOA (Service Oriented Architecture)
   - Structures application as a collection of loosely coupled services
   - Services are fine-grained and protocols are lightweight
   - Single DB per Micro-services (Recommended)
   - Easy to develop, deploy, test and enables continous delivery
   - It is divided on the basis of domains (Account, Cart..)

-In summary MSA follows below principles:
+**In summary MSA follows below principles:**

  - Scalability
  - Availability